Creating space for commuters

 It results in an approach that extends far beyond the pure aspect of mobility.
 In Babbitt’s eyes, sharing is not an anachronism in an increasingly individualised world.
 People are now far more willing to temporarily rent out their apartments and houses.
 “Why don’t we also see our car as a part of our homes and invite colleagues to share spaces and costs.”

 “The basic form of transport in the future is only now just starting to be developed,” believes Babbitt.
 The way in which people get from A to B is no longer decisive, “more important is the platform by which they reach their destination.”
 At the moment, there is a distinct “goldrush” feel to the shared mobility sector says the SPLT boss.
 “And we’re doing the initial digging.”

-Anya Babbitt, 35, founder and CEO, SPLT
+Founder and CEO, SPLT

 “ Our vision is to change how people meet and move worldwide. ”